elegantchaos/Bookish/README.md

 ## Database Design Notes

+All entities are represented as `CDRecords`, which have properties, and contain/are-contained-by other records.

+Entity types include: book, person, publisher, role, list, series

+### Book

+Each book is represented by a record.

+Properties:

+- isbn
+- subtitle
+- pages
+- etc...

+Contained records:

+- relationship: a list of related records (eg authors); each entry is a person, the containing record is the role

+Containing records:

+- publisher

+Contained records:

+- relationships
+  -
+    - person 1, person 2
+Properties

 A `Book` has properties, and is a member of zero or more `List`s.
 A `List` has properties, and contains `Book`s and other `List`s.